Dre Campbell Farm

 They are the larvae of a moth.
 Pickleworms feed primarily on plants in the cucurbit family, like cucumbers, summer squash, pumpkins, and gourds.
 They also go after cantaloupes and melons.

 They hatch from eggs laid on host plants.
-These hungry caterpillars enjoy munching leaves, flower buds, and other plant parts [1].
+These little caterpillars enjoy munching leaves, flower buds, and other plant parts [1].

 One of the first signs of pickle worms you’ll notice are holes chewed into blossoms, vines, and young fruits.
 You may also see entry holes filled with frass (caterpillar poop).